Festivals for the community

 Despite the success of the first Edinburgh Science Festival, many other places were slow to take up the idea.
 One reason was uncertainty as to whether something developed in a festival city like Edinburgh could naturally be adapted to conditions elsewhere.
 Also to many people in science and industry, the concept was still in its very early days.
 But Edinburgh’s success continued and over the course of time science festivals began to appear in various other towns and cities in the UK and overseas.

 There is a similar sparkle about Festival Nauke in Belgrade, and in science festivals in cities like Warsaw and Genoa, where events take place in historic buildings, from cathedrals to private homes.
-The European science events association Eusea was formed to bring them all together in collaboration.

 The Rolls Royce of science festivals has to be the World Science Festival.
-Taking place in New York in five days of late May or early June, it was co-founded by string theorist Prof. Brian Greene and its leading members include the actor Alan Alda, who has hosted various award-winning series of science broadcasts.
+Taking place in New York in five days of late May or early June, it was co-founded by string theorist Prof. Brian Greene, and its leading members include the actor Alan Alda, who has hosted various award-winning series of science broadcasts.
 The panel of advisers contains some of the best-known names in science and the media, and there is a team of 47 staff to run the programme.
-The result is a programme of very high quality which has included highlights such as a panel discussion on neuroscience and the nature of music featuring Bobby McFerrin with an explanation of the pentatonic scale and audience participation in a clip which has since been viewed by more than two million people: see it here.
+The result is a programme of very high quality which has included over the years highlights such as a panel discussion on neuroscience and the nature of music featuring Bobby McFerrin with an explanation of the pentatonic scale and audience participation in a clip which has since been viewed by more than 11 million people: see it here.

 You can sample some other highlights from the World Science Festival on its own video channel.